Walkin’ Wheels Full Support/4-Wheel MEDIUM

 - Featuring push button adjustability

-- Frame Color Available in: Blue, Pink, and Camo
+- Frame Color Available in: Blue and Pink

 - All-terrain foam wheels come standard in Rear Wheelchair, upgrade to pneumatic air tires available in for very active dogs (available in 12” & 16” wheels only)

 - Improve mobility for pets during surgical or injury recovery